 The two courses don’t need to be taken in a particular order or in the same semester, but each course must be completed with a grade of B or higher, without letting your overall Harvard cumulative GPA dip below 3.0.

 During the semester of your second degree course, submit the official application to the program.

 Don’t delay!
-It is critical to prioritize the two degree courses for admission and apply before completing subsequent courses.
-By doing so, you’ll avoid the delayed application fee or the loss of credit for expired course work, while gaining access to exclusive benefits (see below).
+You must prioritize the two degree courses for admission and apply before completing subsequent courses.
+By doing so, you’ll:

 To Complete Your Degree

 Maintain a cumulative GPA of 3.0 or higher.